About the Feminist Press:

 - Current doctoral students in the humanities and/or the social sciences

-- Proficiency in Microsoft Office and comfort in using other technology, such as video conferencing
+- Proficiency in Microsoft Office, Google suite tools, and comfort using other technology, such as video conferencing

 - Excellent organizational, administrative, verbal, and written communications skills